 The return value of this property is always the same as any value that was set to it.
 In contrast, the value of the ActualHeight property may vary.
 The variance can occur either statically, because the layout rejected the suggested size, or momentarily.
 The layout system itself works asynchronously relative to the property system's set of Height, and the layout system might not have processed that sizing property change yet.

 Negative values for Height are not permitted.
 Also, do not set Height to a value that is significantly larger than the maximum size of any possible visual display.

 The default value of Height and Width is not 0, it is Double.NaN.
 Height and Width support the ability to be an unset "Auto" value.
 Because Height and Width are Double values, Double.NaN is used as a special value to represent this "Auto" behavior.
 The layout system interprets the "Auto" value to generally mean that the object should be sized to the available size in layout, instead of to a specific pixel value.
 If you want the "Auto" behavior for an object when it is used in layout, leave Height and Width unset at their Double.NaN default value.
-If you have previously set values and want to reenable the "Auto" behavior with run-time code, set Height and Width specifically to Double.NaN.
-In visual state templates, you can also explicitly set Height and Width attributes in XAML to be the string "Auto" instead of a Double value.
+If you have previously set values and want to reenable the "Auto" behavior with run-time code, set to Double.NaN.
+In XAML such as templates, you can set attribute values using the string "Auto".

 Minimum supported client